 Fugitive diamantaire Nirav Modi, wanted in the multi-crore Punjab National Bank fraud in India, has been traced to an £8 million apartment in London’s West End.
-The UK daily The Telegraph, which tracked him down, reported that Nirav Modi is running a new diamond business just a few hundred yards from his new abode.
+The UK daily The Telegraph, who tracked him down, reported that Nirav Modi is running a new diamond business just a few hundred yards from his new abode.

 According to The Telegraph, Modi is living in a “three-bedroom flat occupying half of a floor of the landmark Centre Point tower block, with views across London”.